Effective Date: 13 May 2020

 With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, CTSdatabase is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at Under certain conditions, more fully described on the Privacy Shield website you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

 I. What Information is Collected